MicrosoftDocs/powerapps-docs/powerapps-docs/administrator/powerapps-gdpr-dsr-guide-systemlogs.md

 ---
-title: Responding to DSRs for system-generated logs in PowerApps, Microsoft Flow, and Common Data Service  | Microsoft Docs
+title: Responding to DSR requests for system-generated logs in PowerApps, Microsoft Flow, and Common Data Service for Apps  | Microsoft Docs
-description: Responding to DSRs for system-generated logs in PowerApps, Microsoft Flow, and Common Data Service
+description: Walkthrough of how to respond to DSR requests for system-generated logs in PowerApps, Microsoft Flow, and Common Data Service for Apps
 services: powerapps
 suite: powerapps
 documentationcenter: na